vcz-fr/TheFollowUp/_posts/2015/06/2015-06-09-facebook-scraps-internet-satellites.md

     url: "https://uk.businessinsider.com/facebook-scraps-secret-plan-to-build-satellite-to-provide-internet-in-developing-world-500-million-2015-6"
     dead: true

-tweet: "This effort to reach the next billion users is too expensive at the moment."
+message: "This effort to reach the next billion users is too expensive at the moment."
 ---